rafaeltxc/NvStation/README.md

 ### Support

-This configuration was written for linux (tested on Arch specifically), and should work fine with any distro.
-It’s not fully self-sufficient for handling other OSes like Windows or MacOS.
-Although, setting it up should be pretty straightforward, mostly fixing system paths to match the current OS pattern.
-The issue may be settled in the future.
+This configuration was written for linux (tested on Arch specifically), and should work fine on most distributions.
+Although it includes default handling for other operating systems, some adjustments may be required since MacOS and Windows have their own nuances.
+Setting it up is generally pretty straightforward, adding/fixing system paths to match your current OS.

 ### Contributing and Repository Activity